Demystifying the Online Gambling Laws in Nova Scotia, Canada in 2022

 Gambling & the Criminal Code of Canada

 All relevant information is found in the Criminal Code, Part VII, Disorderly Houses, Gaming and Betting.
-This section defines gaming and betting, and how provinces are able to regulate such activities.
+This section defines gaming and betting, and how provinces can regulate such activities.
 I’ve provided the pertinent areas of this legislation, and a brief meaning, below.

 Engaging in a gambling activity that is not authorized in Nova Scotia is illegal.

-Nova Scotia can create laws to authorize (make legal) any betting or gaming activity defined by the Criminal Code, and may share such gambling activities with other provinces per cross-border agreements.
-This is precisely what the ALC’s online gambling website provides for all Atlantic Canada provinces.
+Nova Scotia can create laws authorizing any betting or gaming activity defined by the Criminal Code, and share those activities with other provinces per cross-border agreements.
+This is precisely what the ALC’s online gambling website provides for eligible AC provinces.

 What Does It All Mean?

-An online casino that is located offshore (with no physical presence in Canada) is not under the jurisdiction of Nova Scotia, nor Canada.
-If under proper regulation – even if that regulation occurs at an offshore location, such as Gibraltar, Isle of Man, Malta or UK – and conducting gambling games that are legal in Nova Scotia, the ambiguous nature of the law does nothing to prohibit these operators from accepting Canadian players.
+An online casino that is located offshore (with no physical presence in Canada) is not under the jurisdiction of Nova Scotia, or Canada.
+If under proper regulation – even if that regulation occurs at an offshore location, such as Gibraltar, Isle of Man, Malta, or the UK – and conducting gambling games that are legal in Nova Scotia, the ambiguous nature of the law does nothing to prohibit these operators from accepting Canadian players.